gioangeloella/content-system-toolkit/content-system-strategy-template.md

 ## What the Content System is

 The clearest way to explain a content system to a non-content audience is in layers.
-Here's a three-layer model that works for most contexts — adapt the specifics to your org.
+Here's a three-layer model that works for most contexts.
+Adapt the specifics to your org.

 **Layer 1 — Foundation**
 The standards and decision logic.
 Voice model, writing guidelines, and codified content decision trees integrated into workflows.
 This is what everything else is built on.